-In 2019, PFC is mobilizing and equipping teams to begin introducing The Journey program in correctional facilities throughout the province.
+PFC is now mobilizing and equipping teams to begin introducing The Journey program in correctional facilities throughout the province.
 We are also seeking to strengthen and expand our base of financial and prayer partners in Newfoundland to allow PFC to continue to build on the initial momentum that has begun.
 We invite you to pray with us for God to raise up new local PFC volunteer teams to serve prisoners, ex-prisoners, their families, and victims throughout Newfoundland.
 We are trusting the Lord to raise up financial partners who will invest in PFC in the region so that we can further expand our local staff representation to establish and strengthen our partnerships with local churches, prison chaplains and other community partners.
 Pray with us as we seek God’s direction and provision.

 PFC active ministries include our Angel Tree Christmas and Angel Tree Camping programs.